 “I don't like to create an account before ordering.”

-They also felt that there was too much friction when confirming their order.
+Our stakeholder wanted a little friction at check out, just to make sure that user double checked their order more than once, so that they could make sure their order was correct.
+The felt that there was too much friction when confirming their order.
 They commented that seeing a confirmation page twice was enough.

 “I don't need to see the order again because I already confirmed it twice.”